johncosta/johnmcostaiii.com/content/posts/2023-11-26-kubernetes-hosting.markdown

 compliance requirements, you might want to look at the security and compliance features of the platform and rate them accordingly.

-For me and my project, these are not yet siginificant concerns.
+For me and my project, these are not yet significant concerns.

 ## Hosting Platform Options
 An AI Assisted search via OpenAI's ChatGPT[^7] for Kubernetes hosting platforms yields the following results: